Skip to main content

 In Plain English

-A powerful open-source database for AI applications — handles billions of data points for search, recommendations, and more.
+A powerful open-source database for AI applications that handles large-scale vector search, recommendations, and retrieval.

 OverviewFeaturesPricingGetting StartedUse CasesIntegrationsLimitationsFAQSecurityAlternatives